 -The workshop’s organization was flawless.

 -The students were excited with the hospitality of the families.

-– Both students and teachers admired Croatian people’s reception, treatment and hospitality.
+– Both students and teachers admired Slovenian people’s reception, treatment and hospitality.

 -This workshop was an incredible experience for the students and the teachers.

-– Each participating school presented itself and their country by showing a PowerPoint presentation, a dance or sharing their famous cakes, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.
+– Each participating school presented itself and their country by showing a Movie Maker and PowerPoint presentation, so the other participants got some knowledge of the others’ cultures, customs, cuisine, dances, schools, towns and regions.

 – A bond has been created between teachers and students participating in the workshop in their own school groups as well as between the schools.

 – A bond was also created by the hosting families with the students from the participating schools, and between the teachers, which was seen at the end of the workshop, when almost all cried saying their goodbyes.
 We will all stay in touch using the social media apps.

 – All participants have an equal impact on the final products: The play “Escape school” together with the songs, and the pottery works and printed T-shirts and.